 Home Forward participants are on biennial and triennial recertification schedules, per Activity 01 Rent Reform.
 Because of this, there is sometimes a delay of several months or even years before the increased payment standard is applied to a participant's rent calculation.
-In the meantime, those participants may be experiencing a larger shelter burden as their landlords increase rent without the accompanying increase in payment standards.
 To address this delay, Home Forward has been authorized to apply updated payment standards at a participant's interim review.

-Metric Baseline Benchmark Final Projected Outcome Increase in resident mobility (Standard Metric: HC#5) Number of households living in better neighborhoods FY2013: 1,896 (30%) households lived in better neighborhoods FY2022: 2,100 (31%) households At least 2,100 (31%) households Agency cost savings (Standard Metric: CE#1) Note: This is a standard reporting metric used by HUD to measure impacts across agencies on a national level.
-Home Forward does not save costs through this activity, but we have included it at HUD's request Total cost of task FY2014: \$48,597,556 FY2022: \$70,358,090 At least \$70,350,000
+Metric Baseline Benchmark Final Projected Outcome Increase in resident mobilit y (Standard Metric: HC#5) Number of households FY2013: 1,896 (30%) FY2023: 2,100 (31%) households lived in households better neighborhoods At least 2,100 (31%) households Agency cost savings (Standard Metric: CE#1) Note: This is a standard reporting metric used by HUD to measure impacts across agencies on a national level.
+Home Forward does not save costs through this activity, but we have included it at HUD's request Total cost of task FY2014: \$48,597,556 FY2023: \$71,765,252 At least \$71,700,000